doherty100/azuresandbox/terraform-azurerm-vnet-hub/README.md

 ### Getting started with custom settings

 This section describes how to provision this quick start using custom settings.
-Refer to the section "Perform custom quick start deployment" in [azurequickstarts](..\.) for more details.
+Refer to [Perform custom quick start deployment](https://github.com/doherty100/azurequickstarts#perform-custom-quick-start-deployment) for more details.

 * Run `az logout` and `az account clear` to reset the subscription credentials used by Azure CLI.
 * Run `az login` and sign in using the credentials associated with the subscription you intend to use for the quick starts.